HugoBzn/nuxtPR/README.md

 # nuxtPR
-Project created as a store of fire exintguishers.
+Project carried out with Nuxt as a fire extinguisher store page 🧯

 ## Build Setup